logo

 • Other management companies can prove very expensive

-• Some freeholders fail to account properly the service charge expenditure
+• Some freeholders fail to account properly and overcharge for the service charge expenditure, which can sometimes give rise to formal service charge disputes

 • Poor maintenance and upkeep of your block can make your flat harder to sell and may well reduce the price you can charge significantly